FAQs

 I have a code question.
 How can I get it answered?

 Check with your contractor regarding any building code questions first.
-If you aren't using a contractor, you can find the Oregon Building Code here.
-If you have exhausted those avenues and still have questions, you may call our office at 541-447-3211, let us know what type of code question you have, and we can connect you with one of our inspectors, or their voicemail.
-Please understand, our inspectors are extremely busy and answer code questions as a courtesy only so they will get back to you as soon as they are able.
+If you aren't using a contractor, you can find the Oregon Building Codes online.
+If you have exhausted those avenues and still have questions, you may call our office at (541) 447-3211, let us know what type of code question you have, and we can connect you with one of our inspectors, or their voicemail.
+Please understand, our inspectors are extremely busy and answer code questions as a courtesy only, so they will get back to you as soon as they are able.

 Where can I find all the permits pulled on a property?